linuxdeepin/dtkgui/tools/dci-icon-theme/README.md

 Usage: dci-icon-theme [options] ~/dci-png-icons

 Options:
-  -m, --match <wirdcard palette>  Give wirdcard rules on search icon files,
+  -m, --match <wildcard palette>  Give wildcard rules on search icon files,
                                   Each eligible icon will be packaged to a dci file, If the icon have the dark mode, it needs to store the dark icon file at "dark/"